mncrowe/QGDipoles.jl/docs/src/Examples.md

 ```

 Most of these have been described in previous examples, but ``K_0`` and ``\textbf{a}`` are new.
 These are the initial guesses for ``K`` and ``\textbf{a}`` and are not required.
 They can be useful when doing a parameter sweep; since values from a case with similar parameters can be used to speed up the root-finding step for the new parameter case.
 In general, ``K = 4`` is a good guess for most LQG and SQG vortices.
 In principle, there are a (countably) infinite set of solutions with increasing radial mode number.
-The solutions we normally think of as dipolar vortices are the first mode and higher modes are generally unstable [1].
+The solutions we normally think of as dipolar vortices are the first mode and higher modes are generally unstable[^1].

 Now we have our parameters, we can get our vortex solution with a single function call: